-9. Notifying parents or carers
+8. Notifying parents

-Where appropriate, we will discuss any concerns about a child with the child's parents or carers.
+Where appropriate, we will discuss any concerns about a child with the child's parents.
 The DSL will normally do this in the event of a suspicion or disclosure.

-Other staff will only talk to parents or carers about any such concerns following consultation with the DSL.
+Other staff will only talk to parents about any such concerns following consultation with the DSL.

-If we believe that notifying the parents or carers would increase the risk to the child, we will discuss this with the local authority children's social care team before doing so.
+If we believe that notifying the parents would increase the risk to the child, we will discuss this with the local authority children's social care team before doing so.

-In the case of allegations of abuse made against other children, we will normally notify the parents or carers of all the children involved.
+In the case of allegations of abuse made against other children, we will normally notify the parents of all the children involved.

-10. Pupils with special educational needs, disabilities or health issues
+9. Pupils with special educational needs and disabilities

-We recognise that pupils with special educational needs (SEN) or disabilities or certain health conditions can face additional safeguarding challenges.
+We recognise that pupils with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
 Additional barriers can exist when recognising abuse and neglect in this group, including:

-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - Pupils being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils - > The potential for pupils with SEN, disabilities or certain health conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs - > Communication barriers and difficulties in managing or reporting these challenges
+- > Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - > Pupils being more prone to peer group isolation than other pupils - > The potential for pupils with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs - > Communication barriers and difficulties in overcoming these barriers

-We offer extra pastoral support for pupils with SEN and disabilities which can be arranged in consultation with the SENDCo.
+We offer extra pastoral support for pupils with SEN and disabilities which can be arranged in consultation with the SENDCO.

-11. Pupils with a social worker
+10. Pupils with a social worker